Welcome to the Social Pedagogy Development Network

 Future SPDN events

-The SPDN is now happening in lots of different locations all at the same time, all inter-connected via video link and social media.
-This, we hope, will mean that you’ll be able to join an in-person event near you – or put one on yourself for a small group of 10-20 people, with our virtual support!
+The SPDN is now combining the power of face-to-face conversations with the opportunities of connecting online across geographical locations.
+So there are two types of annual SPDN events: The mini-SPDN event and the online gathering.
+The annual mini-SPDN event happens in lots of different locations all at the same time, all inter-connected via video link and social media.
+This means that, no matter where you are in the UK or beyond, you’re hopefully able to join an in-person event near you – or put one on yourself for a small group of 10-20 people, with our virtual support!
 If you’re interested in hosting a mini-event, then please click here for further details.
+The online gathering thematically complements the mini-SPDN event, so is particularly interesting for participants coming together at the mini-SPDN, but equally open to anyone else who is interested.

 Joining the SPDN